ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 ## Using different preprocessors for different variables

-You could define different preprocessors with several preprocessor sections (setting different preprocessor names).
+You can also define different preprocessors with several preprocessor sections (setting different preprocessor names).
 In the variable section you call the specific preprocessor which should be applied.

 > ## Example
 >~~~YAML